ethereum/EIPs/EIPS/ecopts.md

 ### Encoding

-Field elements are encoded as 32 byte big-endian numbers.
+Field elements and scalars are encoded as 32 byte big-endian numbers.
 Curve points are encoded as two field elements `(x, y)`, where the point at infinity is encoded as `(0, 0)`.

 For both precompiled contracts, if the input is shorter than expected, it is padded with zeros at the end.